Snell–Hitchcock: Snell Hall

 Built in 1892, Snell is half the size of Hitchcock, housing approximately 50 residents on four floors.
 It has the distinction of being one of the first women's dorms on a coeducational campus.
 In the beginning, it only housed women for two quarters; once the intended women's dorm opened, Snell was turned over to the men.
 All the rooms are singles, except for a two-room suite on the second floor.
 Three of the four floors are of mixed sexes, while the third floor is women-only.
 A co-op kitchen, laundry room, and a small recreational room are located in the basement, which connects with Hitchcock Hall.
 Until 2014, when it was closed, Snell residents could enter the hall through a separate door from the main hall doors.
 Snell's main lounge is the Tea Room, an oak-paneled room with a non-working fireplace, copious selection of periodicals and, notably to residents, a dog-eared copy of John Rechy's novel The Sexual Outlaw.
-Snell resident assistant (RA) and one set of Resident Heads, often a live-in graduate student couple.
+Snell has one resident assistant (RA) and one set of Resident Heads, often a live-in graduate student couple.